awslabs/assisted-log-enabler-for-aws/README.md

 * A Lifecycle Policy is created for the bucket, with the following parameters:
    * Converts files to Intelligent-Tiering storage after 90 days
    * Deletes files after 365 days
 * Block Public Access is explicitly set to On for the S3 bucket created.
-(Single Account only as of this release)
-* VPCs are checked to see if flow logs are turned on or off.
+* Amazon VPCs are checked to see if flow logs are turned on or off.
-* For VPCs that do not have flow logs turned on, VPC Flow Logging is turned on, and sent to the bucket created.
+* For Amazon VPCs that do not have flow logs turned on, VPC Flow Logging is turned on, and sent to the bucket created.
    * Amazon VPC Flow Logs version 2, 3, 4, and 5 fields are all enabled.
 * AWS CloudTrail service is checked to see there is at least one CloudTrail configured.
 (Single Account only as of this release)
 * If no trail is configured, one is created and configured to log to the bucket created.
 (Single Account only as of this release)
-* If EKS Clusters exist, audit & authenticator logs are turned on.
+* If Amazon EKS Clusters exist, audit & authenticator logs are turned on.
 * NEW!
-Route 53 Query Logging is turned on for VPCs that do not have it turned on already.
+Amazon Route 53 Query Logging is turned on for VPCs that do not have it turned on already.

 ### Running the Code